Steroid hormone receptor: Nuclear receptors

 Steroid receptors of the nuclear receptor family are all transcription factors.
 Depending upon the type of receptor, they are either located in the cytosol and move to the cell nucleus upon activation, or remain in the nucleus waiting for the steroid hormone to enter and activate them.
-This uptake into the nucleus is facilitated by nuclear localization signal (NLS) found in the hinge region of the receptor.
-This region of the receptor is covered up by heat shock proteins (HSPs) which bind the receptor until the hormone is present.
-Upon binding by the hormone the receptor undergoes a conformational change releasing the HSP, and the receptor together with the bound hormone enter the nucleus to act upon transcription.
+This uptake into the nucleus is facilitated by nuclear localization signal found in the hinge region of the receptor.
+This region of the receptor is covered up by heat shock proteins which bind the receptor until the hormone is present.
+Upon binding by the hormone the receptor undergoes a conformational change releasing the heat shock proteins, and the receptor together with the bound hormone enter the nucleus to act upon transcription.